flarelabs-net/wrangler-build-time-fs-assets-polyfilling/README.md

 This monorepo contains the code for the `@flarelabs-net/wrangler-build-time-fs-assets-polyfilling` package.

-The package in a nutshell generates files at built time that define what static assets a Cloudflare worker has access to alongside fs polyfills that make sure to such files to provide support for some `fs` functions.
+The package in a nutshell generates files at build time that define what static assets a Cloudflare worker has access to alongside fs polyfills that make sure to such files to provide support for some `fs` functions.